brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

     ```
     in the `nmcli>` interface.

-4. A file is formed at `/etc/NetworkManager/systemconnection/` named as Wired Connection 1.
+4. A file is formed at `/etc/NetworkManager/systemconnection/` named as `Wired connection 1.nmconnection`.

 5. Open the file and do the following changes:
 -   **Home Agent Interface 1:**